 - Meanwhile in Montenegro, Albania, Croatia and Bosnia-Herzegovina there are local bird protectors regularly on the watch – much to the chagrin of the poachers.

 - Montenegro and Croatia have revised their hunting laws.
-And for the first time since EuroNatur began its campaign in the spring of 2010 there was no organized bird hunting on the wild beach of Velika Plaza in the Bojana-Buna Delta on the Montenegrin coast.
+For the first time since EuroNatur began its campaign in the spring of 2010 there was no organized bird hunting on the wild beach of Velika Plaza in the Bojana-Buna Delta on the Montenegrin coast.

 - Numerous new nature conservation areas and no-hunting areas have been established.

 - In February 2014 Albania decided to ban all hunting throughout the whole country for two years.

 Partners: Partner organisations in Slovenia, Bosnia-Herzegovina, Croatia, Serbia, Montenegro, Macedonia and Albania

 Sponsoring: Mava Foundation, Ludwig Raue Memorial Foundation, EuroNatur donors and sponsors